Apparel Classification Series: Advanced Topics

 - rainwear, water resistant and visibly coated fabric garments

-Don’t forget to register for additional webinars in the series:
+Don’t forget to register for upcoming webinars in the series:

 Tom Gould is Senior Director, Customs and International Trade, for Sandler, Travis & Rosenberg, P.A.
 He is based in Los Angeles, where he has been involved with the international trade community since 1989, and is affiliated with ST&R’s San Francisco office.
 Mr. Gould joined ST&R after running his own customs consulting business in the L.A. area for more than a decade.
 A licensed customs broker and certified customs specialist, he regularly advises clients on customs and international trade compliance matters, classification, origin determination, qualification for free trade agreements and special duty reduction programs, product safety and supply chain security.
 He works with retailers, importers and exporters of textiles, wearing apparel, footwear and consumer electronics, among others.